ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 * Configured lifeline node associations of newer devices should now be set correctly
 * `CRC-16`-encapsulated commands can now be received
 * The log file is complete again

-### 1.3.4 (2020-06-16)
-* The association UI no longer crashes if an empty association object is returned
-* The target endpoint selection for associations is now hidden if an association does not support multiple target endpoints
-* Fixed an incompatibility with nodes that have a different number of "normal" associations than multi channel associations, e.g. _FGRM-222_
-* The association UI now distinguishes between associations to the device and the root endpoint
-* Many fixes related to handling associations and multi channel associations
-* Creating a log file works again
-* Added support for Devolo Dimmer (MT2760) and Shutter (MT2761) (thanks @nicoh88)
-* When the interview process fails to set a lifeline association with `Multi Channel Association CC`, it now tries again with `Association CC`

-### 1.3.3 (2020-06-15)
-* Logfiles are now logged in the correct order and some unnecessary logging was removed
-* Fixed an error when using the DoorLockCC setValue API when not all configuration values have been received
-* Errors while sending firmware fragments are now caught and logged
-* The adapter no longer crashes when the serial device exists but does not respond
-* Improved compatibility with some devices that send invalid `Multi Channel Endpoint Find Reports`, e.g. _TKB Home TZ74 Dual Switch_

-### 1.3.2 (2020-06-15)
-* Fixed a crash that happens when a `Multi Command CC` is received

 ## License